The Spring League: Business plan

-Like the FXFL, The Spring League is built upon the concept of serving as a second opportunity to allow players to advance to more established professional leagues, yet The Spring League has some prominent differences from the FXFL.
-While The Spring League's core player is around 24 years old, it also took in experienced professionals, which the FXFL discouraged.
-All four teams are brought to one location, and at first not have distinctive identities or home cities/franchises (this began to change beginning in 2019).
+Like the FXFL, The Spring League was built upon the concept of serving as a second opportunity to allow players to advance to more established professional leagues, yet The Spring League had some prominent differences from the FXFL.
+While The Spring League's core player was around 24 years old, it also took in experienced professionals, which the FXFL discouraged.
+All four teams were brought to one location, and at first not have distinctive identities or home cities/franchises (this began to change beginning in 2019).
 Rather, the games are more showcases for the NFL and Canadian Football League (CFL) scouts in the spring and summer months.

 Unlike the FXFL, which paid a per-game stipend for its players, The Spring League paid only for room and board.
 Woods said that the lack of payment is out of financial necessity.
 To be eligible to participate in the league, a player may not be under contract with a pro league nor be eligible for the current year's draft.
 Players must also pay a $350 application fee.
 By 2019, the application fee had jumped to $2000, as players now also had to cover room and board as part of the fee; players with professional experience are exempt from this fee.
 Players must also cover their own health insurance.
 The league also assists in developing NFL referees.

 The Spring League earns additional revenue from a subsidy that the state of Texas provides to hold its events there, as well as from organizations seeking to test equipment and rules changes.
 In 2019, the XFL served as The Spring League's largest revenue source, paying the league "six figures" to test-run its rulebook, a payment that allowed The Spring League to turn a profit that year for the first time.
 In October 2020 the league reached a multi-year agreement with FS1 to televise The Spring League along with the option to acquire a minority stake in the league.